junxit/us-congress-bills-110/bill.md

   >       - **(i)** order such holding company or any such nonbank subsidiary, after due notice and opportunity for hearing, and after considering the views of the appropriate Federal banking agency and, if applicable, appropriate State bank supervisor, to terminate such activities or to terminate (within 120 days or such longer period as the appropriate Federal supervisory agency may direct in unusual circumstances) the ownership or control by such holding company or nonbank subsidiary of any such depository institution subsidiary either by sale or by distribution of the shares of the depository institution subsidiary, in accordance with subparagraph (B), to the shareholders of the holding company of the industrial bank; or
   >       - **(ii)** order the holding company of the industrial bank, after due notice and opportunity for hearing, and after consultation with the appropriate State bank supervisor for the industrial bank, to terminate (within 120 days or such longer period as the appropriate Federal supervisory agency may direct) the ownership or control of any such industrial bank by such company.
   >     - **(B)** *Pro rata distribution* Any distribution to shareholders referred to in clause (i) shall be pro rata with respect to all of the shareholders of the distributing company, and such company shall not make any charge to any shareholder in connection with such distribution.
-  >   - **(4)** *Foreign bank ownership* After January 28, 2007, no foreign bank may acquire, directly or indirectly, control of an industrial bank unless the Board of Governors of the Federal Reserve System has determined, by order, in connection with the change in control or acquisition of the industrial bank and after consultation with the Corporation, that the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by the appropriate authorities in the bank’s home country in accordance with the standard in section 3(c)(3)(B) of the Bank Holding Company Act of 1956.
+  >   - **(4)** *Foreign bank ownership*
+  >     - **(A)** *Industrial banks* After January 28, 2007, no foreign bank may acquire, directly or indirectly, control of an industrial bank unless the Board of Governors of the Federal Reserve System has determined by order, or in the case of a foreign bank that is a savings and loan holding company the Board of Governors of the Federal Reserve System and the Director of Office of Thrift Supervision have jointly determined by order, in connection with the change in control or acquisition of the industrial bank and after consultation with the Corporation, that the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by the appropriate authorities in the bank’s home country in accordance with the standard in section 3(c)(3)(B) of the Bank Holding Company Act of 1956.
+  >     - **(B)** *Conforming amendment* Notwithstanding any other provision of law, after the date of enactment of the Industrial Bank Holding Company Act of 2007, the Director of the Office of Thrift Supervision shall not approve any acquisition of a savings association under section 10(e)(2) of the Home Owners’ Loan Act by a foreign bank that is subject to the Bank Holding Company Act of 1956 pursuant to section 8(a) of the International Banking Act of 1978 and that is not a bank holding company unless the Director of the Office of Thrift Supervision and the Board of Governors of the Federal Reserve System have jointly determined, by order, in connection with the acquisition of the savings association that the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by the appropriate authorities in the bank’s home country in accordance with the standard in section 3(c)(3)(B) of the Bank Holding Company Act of 1956.
   >   - **(5)** *Holding company responsibility*
   >     - **(A)** *Source of strength* Notwithstanding section 45, a holding company of an industrial bank—
   >       - **(i)** shall serve as a source of financial and managerial strength to the subsidiary banks of such holding company; and